 The CPP Test Specifications are a great resource to use when preparing for your CPP Exam.
 The Test Specs are a detailed summary of what the exam covers and the percentage of each section on the exam.

 If you know you are weak in a certain section whether it's Lighting or Composition & Design you can review the test specs to see how heavily weighted that section will be on the exam.
 To take it a step further if you know you need further review on a specific subject cross reference our Suggested Reading List to brush up on certain topics!

-Test your photographic knowledge with these words, terms and theories!
+Test your photographic knowledge with our compiled list of words, terms and theories!
 Check our list of keywords for common topics on the exam, then use the glossary to define them!
 Remember, it's best to know more than just the definition of the keyword.
 Application and understanding is critical!
-How many keywords do you know?